 Marcia is a parent at the school.
 In her professional capacity, she is a ‘Partner Voice Representative’; a democratically elected role which mirrors many of the responsibilities of a school governor.

 Suzie Stevens: Staff Governor (Elected by School Staff) 31 October 2018

-Suzie is the Head of School.
+Suzie is the Head Teacher.
 Her career to date has included roles as a Teacher, Subject Coordinator, Foundation Stage Leader, Deputy Head, Local Authority Adviser, Head of Early Years, Assistant Headteacher and Acting Head of School.

 A qualified Headteacher, Mrs Stevens holds a B.Ed (Hons) in Early Childhood Education and is a Department for Education designated Specialist Leader in Education.

-As Head of School, Mrs Stevens oversees the day to day management of the school and drives high standards of teaching and learning.
+As Head Teacher, Mrs Stevens oversees the day to day management of the school and drives high standards of teaching and learning.